kemrielnickperez/DulciAmanteProject/README.md

             simply click the "order now" button to securely save your order in Dolce Amante's database.

     Step 5: Your order has been securely saved in our Firebase database and is now being processed for delivery.
             We're excited to fulfill your order and can't wait for you to receive it.
             Thank you for choosing us for your order, and we hope to serve you again soon.

-    Step 6: If you need to make changes to your order, you can easily review it before submitting.
+    If you need to make changes to your order, you can easily review it before submitting.
     Any modifications you make will automatically update the order details in the database.